 Features Base (Free-of-charge) 5-Pack 10-Pack Prime

-Physical Node Count 1 Up to 5 Up to 10 Up to 200
+Physical Node Count 1 Up to 5 Up to 10 1 Greater than 10 nodes.

 Rest API Yes Yes Yes Yes

-Audit, Events Logs Yes Yes Yes Yes
+Audit, Events Logs Yes Yes

 Firmware Upgrade Yes Yes Yes Yes

 Configuration Backup Yes Yes Yes Yes

-Dashboard Only the following Static Widgets are displayed: Customizable Customizable Customizable

-Features Base (Free-of-charge) 5-Pack 10-Pack Prime Top 10 Network Ports by Traffic Top 10 Tool Ports by Traffic Top 10 Maps by Traffic Audit Logs By Result Events By Severity Ports Link Status Summary Unhealthy Maps Status Summary Unhealthy Flows Reports No Yes Yes Yes Trending Data 1 Day 1 Week 1 Month 1 Month
+Dashboard Only the following Static Widgets are displayed: Top 10 Network Ports by Traffic Top 10 Tool Ports by Traffic Top 10 Maps by Traffic Audit Logs By Result Events By Severity Ports Link Status Summary Unhealthy Maps Status Summary Unhealthy Flows Customizable Customizable Customizable

+Reports Νο Yes Yes Yes

+Trending Data 1 Day 1 Week 1 Month 1 Month

 There are also upgrade packages for GigaVUE-FM available for customers that have already purchased GigaVUE-FM.
 The packages allow users to upgrade from a 5-pack option to a 10-pack or a Prime package.
-There is also an option to upgrade from a 10-pack to a Prime package.
+There is also an option to upgrade from a 10pack to a Prime package.
 To find out more about the upgrade purchase, contact your Gigamon Sales representative.